rust-lang/atom-ide-rust/README.md

 # IDE-Rust
-> Rust IDE support for Atom, powered by the Rust Language Server (RLS)
+Rust language support for Atom-IDE, powered by the Rust Language Server (RLS).

 ## Features
  - Auto-completion